-- The 'differentiated' learning objective is always written as a title to the work either by the pupil (if old enough to be time efficient) or printed by the teacher and stuck in by the child. - A particularly successful piece of work may be awarded team points in line with the school reward system. - Written feedback should always be in ink (not red and not the same colour as the child's pen), taking care that it is clearly visible and identifiable as an adult's mark. - When giving written feedback it is important to indicate whether work was independent or with support from teacher, TA etc (see notes below for key). - Wherever possible feedback should be given orally particularly in the Early Years where tasks are not as frequently recorded in exercise books and children will be less able to read comments recorded by the class teacher.
-It should be recorded when oral feedback has been given e.g. 'we talked about.....'. - Foundation stage work will be marked to correspond with the Foundation Stage Profile. - Feedback will relate to the child's progress against the learning objectives, which will have been shared with the pupils, or to the child's group. - When giving positive feedback an explanation is still given e.g. 'great use of words to build up tension here'. - Whilst marking remains celebratory, children are advised if necessary, what they must do to improve their work.
+- The learning objective ('differentiated' if working in a mixed age class) is always written as a title to the work either by the pupil (if old enough to be time efficient) or printed by the teacher and stuck in by the child. - A particularly successful piece of work may be awarded Team Points or 'Learner of the Week' or Commendation etc. in line with the specific school reward system. - Written feedback should always be in ink (not red and not the same colour as the child's pen), taking care that it is clearly visible and identifiable as an adult's mark. - When giving written feedback it is important to indicate whether work was independent or with support from teacher, TA etc (see notes below for key). - Wherever possible feedback should be given orally particularly in the Early Years where tasks are not as frequently recorded in exercise books and children will be less able to read comments recorded by the class teacher.
+It should be recorded when oral feedback has been given e.g. 'we talked about......'. - Foundation stage work will be marked to correspond with the Foundation Stage Profile. - Feedback will relate to the child's progress against the learning objectives, which will have been shared with the pupils, or to the child's group. - When giving positive feedback an explanation is still given e.g. 'great use of words to build up tension here'. - Whilst marking remains celebratory, children are advised if necessary, what they must do to improve their work.
 Feedback can identify specific areas for attention, appropriate to the child's level and stage of development. - Good marking practice will give pupils further prompts to be completed.
 For pupils who still need to consolidate then further similar questions/sentences will be given.
 For pupils who have achieved an objective then a challenge for the next step will be given.
 Questions given in marking should not require yes/no answers they should be 'task driven' e.g. 'were you able to explain how you completed this?', becomes 'Please write a paragraph explaining how you solved the investigation'.
-Time must be given for these each day and these should also be marked. - Names of children requiring further support in their learning or who have exceeded expectations and require challenge, are noted on the annotated planning, and this is adjusted accordingly. - When there are good examples of an assessment focus, whether writing, reading or maths in any subject, this could be indicated in the marking to support assessment.
+Time must be given for these each day and these should also be marked. - Names of children requiring further support in their learning or who have exceeded expectations and require challenge, are noted on the annotated planning (or a teacher's specific record sheet), and this is adjusted accordingly. - When there are good examples of an assessment focus, whether writing, reading or maths in any subject, this could be indicated in the marking to support assessment.